 Students will be excluded from school if live lice are found on their head.
 They may return to school once treatment has been initiated, and there is no longer evidence of live lice.
-The parent must continue treatment until all nits have been removed.
+The parent must continue treatment until all eggs and hatchlings have been removed.